Handling Pluralization in Arabic and Slavic Languages

 }`;

-// Initialize resolver with target locale
+// Initialize formatter with target locale

 const formatter = new IntlMessageFormat(message, 'ar');